Data shared by the school to PBIS Rewards

 - Purchase transactions if the student used their points to make a purchase in the school-wide store or in a teacher store.

 - Events attended if the student has used points to attend events.

-- Raffle ticket purchases if the student has participated in raffles ran through PBIS Rewards.
-This would include the results of the raffle.
+- Raffle/Drawing ticket purchases if the student has participated in raffles or drawings ran through PBIS Rewards.
+This would include the results of the raffle or drawing.

 - Check-In/Check-Out (CICO) component.